microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 determine which monitor it's being displayed in, which makes it unable to know whether it has enough visual space to open its secondary commands below its primary commands or whether it should open them above instead.

-This proposed API adds a method to UIElement that allows any UIElement to return the bounds for the monitor it's being primarily drawn within, as well as its screen coordinates within that monitor, which it can use to determine how much space it has available within that monitor.
+This proposed API adds three properties and an event to Popup which will allow apps to specify where it desires a popup to be displayed relative to another element, and then respond to where system XAML was able to actually

 # Visual Examples
 <!-- Use this section to provide a brief description of the feature.